wp-plugins/wp-customer-reviews/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.1.5 =
-1.1.2 fixes some major bugs and compatibility issues.
+1.1.5 fixes some major bugs and compatibility issues, and adds many new features.
 It is highly recommended to upgrade.